Social Media Marketing

 What is a proper paid ad?

 A proper paid ad is built in Ads Manager with control over audience targeting, campaign objective, placements, formats, budgets, and optimisation.
-This control lets you target precisely, optimise toward leads or sales, and test versions, making it far more effective than boosting.
+This control lets you target precisely, optimise towards leads or sales, and test versions, making it far more effective than boosting.

 When does boosting a post make sense?